Saint Philomena's Academy

-Saint Philomena's Acedmy is a apart of the Marian Congragational Schools.
-A Marian Congrational School is a traditional, Catholic form of education run by the Congragation of Mary Immaculate Queen.
+Saint Philomena's Academy is a Marian Congregational School.
+A Marian Congregational School is a traditional, Catholic form of education run by the Congregation of Mary Immaculate Queen.

 Marian Congregational schools are places where parents and students must be committed to Catholic education and must become involved in the process of forming Christians.
 Our schools are dynamic schools that are about the ever-challenging and eternal business of knowing, loving, and serving God.

 The specific goals of the Marian Congregational Schools are, first and foremost, to gain a deep understanding of and commitment to the Roman Catholic Faith; second, to learn and appreciate the traditions and values of a Catholic culture and the means whereby these may be preserved in the modern world; third, to develop solid academic skills in the areas of reading, writing, arithmetic, speaking and critical thinking; fourth, to gain an appreciation of the fine arts; finally, to develop motor coordination skills.

 White dress shirt

 Uniform navy blue sweater

 Uniform navy sweater

 Black polishable dress shoes